JuliaGizmos/Interact.jl/docs/src/deploying.md

 ## Electron window

-To deploy the app as a standalone Electron window, one would use [Blink.jl](https://github.com/JunoLab/Blink.jl):
+To deploy the app as a standalone Electron window, use [Blink.jl](https://github.com/JunoLab/Blink.jl):

 ```julia
 using Interact, Blink